-The required Federal contract provisions are available for download on the FAA website "Federal Contract Provisions".
+The required Federal contract provisions are available for download on the Central Region website "Federal Provisions for Construction and Equipment Contracts".

 Suggested Front End Documents

 Due to recent changes in FAA policy we have removed the suggested front end documents from this guidance until such time these documents can be updated to reflect current Federal requirements.